 When a friend suggested I seek mental health treatment for my post-military anger I begrudged the concept, the therapists, and even the friend who made the recommendation.
-Like many people, I thought of therapy only for when something is really “abnormal” or “wrong”, or at least feeling “bad enough” to need professional help.
+Like many people, I thought of therapy only for when something is really “abnormal” or “wrong” or at least feeling “bad enough” to need professional help.
 I didn’t see self-isolation, lack of sleep, or general frustration with humanity as problems.
 They were pretty minor in the grand scheme of things, I thought.
-Therapy hinted at labels, drugs and talking about feelings a little too often for what I saw as an uncertain return.
+Therapy hinted at labels, drugs, and talking about feelings a little too often for what I saw as an uncertain return.

 I went anyway–to prove my point of not needing it, of course.
 Roughly four years later, I’m still going to weekly cognitive behavioral therapy (CBT) – a logic-focused treatment that involves remarkably little feelings chatter.
 It turns out therapy isn’t only for extreme situations, nor will it turn you into a drugged-out husk, and it may create unexpected but tangible benefits.
-Just a few examples, from personal experience and as shared from fellow therapy-seekers, of the returns:
+Just a few examples, from personal experience and as shared by fellow therapy-seekers, of the returns: